thom/aws-cloud-security/README.md

 1. The user makes a change to the application code or OS configuration for a service
-2. Once the change is committed to source, a build is kicked off resulting in an AMI or a container image
+2. Once the change is committed to the source, a build is kicked off resulting in an AMI or a container image
 3. The infrastructure as code is updated with the new AMI or container image to use
 4. Changes to cloud configuration or infrastructure as code may have also been